Skip to content

 This is our duty to find out which role we are playing and where we fit.
 This understanding is critical to lower depression in our life.

-Depression is like gas in an empty room, it doesn’t matter how much gas flows inside the room, it will eventually fill the room.
+Stress is like rotten potatoes in an empty room, it doesn’t matter how much smell flows inside the room, smell will eventually fill the room.

-If we are depressed for any reason, it doesn’t stay only with us, it ultimately spreads like a virus all over our family, our relatives, and our close friends.
+If we are stressed for any reason, it doesn’t stay only with us, it ultimately spreads like a virus all over our family, relatives, and close friends.

 We have to understand that suffering and happiness both are byproducts of our life journey.
-They are basically not the targeted end products.
+Most of the time, they are basically not the target end products.
 These both must occur during our lifetime.
 We cannot keep only happiness and exclude the suffering or vice-versa, this is not going to happen at any time.

-Think of this way, our body loves good and nutritious food but our body also stores feces until it can be defecated.
+I think this way, our body loves good and nutritious food but our body also stores feces until it is excreted.

-Mostly, we remain depressed because we have fear in our mind, fear of not becoming somebody, fear of not achieving something, fear of chronic disease which we don’t have yet, fear of the future which we don’t know yet what it looks like, fear of losing something which we actually don’t possess yet, and most importantly, fear of not being accepted by society.
+Mostly, we remain stressed because we have fear in our mind, fear of not becoming like another person, fear of not achieving something big in life, fear of getting cancer which we don’t have yet, fear of the retirement life which we don’t know yet what it looks like, fear of losing all investments which we actually don’t have control, and most importantly, fear of not being accepted by other people.

-Fear prevents us from living in many many ways.
+Fear is chronic and prevents us from living in many many ways at present.

 But if we really want to see the other side of the fear, there is nothing, it’s a clean slot but we cannot see it until we jump on fear first.

-Fear is such a brutal and chronic emotion that we completely forget that we can live by eating only rice and beans in this life.
+Fear is such a devastating and ruptured emotion that we completely forget that we can live by eating rice, beans, lentil soup in this life.

 We completely forget that we can live by eating only oatmeal, by drinking only water throughout our lifetime if we want.

-We completely forget that we can live by wearing two jeans and two shirts for many many years to come.
+We completely forget that we can live by wearing three pants and three shirts for many many years to come.

-We always remain depressed thinking of something negative in our lives but our mind actually stores nothing negative if we practice only positive in it.
+We always remain stressed thinking of something negative in our lives but our mind actually does not store any negatives longer if we learn practicing only positives.

 Last year, my friend sent me a birthday card via email, he’d written on the card, “God broke my power of love for opposite sex but I always strengthened my power of love for the same sex.
 I’m happily married, a mom now with two wonderful kids.
 Thank you so much for everything that you did for me.
 Happy Birthday to You”